Trespasser falls from balcony during Drake concert in Miami

-MIAMI - A man was seriously hurt after he fell from a second floor balcony during a Drake concert Tuesday night at the American Airlines Arena in Miami, authorities said.
+MIAMI - A man was seriously hurt after he fell from a second floor balcony during a Drake concert Tuesday night at the American Airlines Arena in Miami, police said.

+The man, who has trespassed at the arena before, fled from the guard and jumped from the balcony.
+He was injured in the fall, Delva said.

-Paramedics transported the victim to Jackson Memorial Hospital.
+Paramedics took the victim to Jackson Memorial Hospital.
 His condition was not disclosed.

 Copyright 2018 by WPLG Local10.com - All rights reserved.